29 Pieces of Advice For Students Starting University

 Starting university may be an emotional rollercoaster, ranging from worry to enthusiasm, and there will almost certainly be a slew of things you’ll need to get in order before you leave.

 Though it may appear frightening at first, preparing for university life should be an exciting time as you prepare for what could be one of the most memorable experiences of your life.

-I’ve compiled 10 of the greatest tips for preparing for university life in order to make the days leading up to it, as well as the weeks you spend settling in, as easy as possible.
+I’ve compiled some of the greatest tips in order to make the days leading up to it, as well as the weeks you spend settling in, as easy as possible.

 Sit back, peruse through this article and follow these guidelines, and your new student life will get off to a flying start.

 1. Be intentional

 This entails starting with sets of things you need to be intentional about in order to become productive and relevant.